How to Build a Houseboat: Free Plans to Build a Scow Houseboat

-The houseboat shown below is of the scow design, 6 ft. wide by 20 ft. long, with the cabin extending beyond the scow 1 ft. on each side.
+The following instructions will guide you in building a scow houseboat that is 6 ft. wide by 20 ft. long, with a cabin extending 1 ft. beyond the scow on each side.

-The scow tapers up at the forward end and is protected with a heavy sheet-iron plate so that the craft may be snubbed up on sandbars without danger of springing a leak, even though a submerged log be struck while running at full speed.
+1. Scow Design: Begin by building the scow portion of the houseboat.
+The scow should taper up at the forward end and be protected with a heavy sheet-iron plate.
+This provides durability and allows the boat to be safely maneuvered onto sandbars without the risk of springing a leak, even if it strikes a submerged log while running at full speed.

-The power plant consists of a standard 4-hp. reversing gasoline engine which drives the paddles at their most efficient speed, 45 revolutions per minute through a 13-to-l reduction.
-Cast-iron hubs, into which are inserted cold rolled steel spokes, and wood paddles bolted to their ends constitute the propeller wheels.
-The cruising speed is about 4 miles an hour.
+2. Power Plant: Install a standard 4-hp. reversing gasoline engine as the power plant.
+This engine will drive the paddles at their most efficient speed of 45 revolutions per minute through a 13-to-1 reduction.
+Create propeller wheels using cast-iron hubs with cold-rolled steel spokes, and attach wood paddles to their ends.
+This setup will propel the houseboat at a cruising speed of approximately 4 miles per hour.

 Click here or on image for larger image to print.